 Alcohol Abuse Treatment Addresses Underlying Issues

 Alcoholism involves much more than drinking to excess.
 Underlying issues, such as fear, anxiety, and anger, are at the root of the problem, thus our alcohol abuse treatment program offers a variety of therapies.
 When clients begin our program, they will complete a thorough diagnostic application with our staff.
 At that time, we will begin to form an idea of what the underlying issues may be so that we can develop a treatment plan best suited for each individual.
 Family members also contribute to the plan by giving their perspective of underlying issues how they have affected the family dynamics.
 New Objectives has developed a C.O.R.E.
 (Client-Oriented Recovery Education approach to alcoholism treatment.
 Once the initial evaluation to gather evidence needed to create the best treatment plan possible, clients will begin with a period of detox.
+Treatment at New Objectives begins after a successful completion of detox; New Objectives works with detox facilities that will address the medical necessities of alcohol abuse.
 The length of time in detox depends on the seriousness of alcohol abuse and withdrawal symptoms.
 After detox, recovery continues with a foundational study of the 12 Steps developed by Alcoholic Anonymous, which have a proven record of success.
 Other individual and group therapies will work together in holistic treatment for the disease of alcoholism.

 Multiple therapies work together in alcohol addiction treatment